 Some of you may remember I contributed some wedding favor ideas to the June issue of BRIDES magazine.
-Well, you can spot me again in the October issue.
-In this blog post you’ll find the how-tos for making the painted cookies in paper cones that appear in the issue.
-Use any decorative paper you like, and just match the cookies to the paper.
+Well, you can spot me again in the October issue of Brides.
+In this blog post you’ll find the how-tos for making the painted cherry blossom cookies in paper cones that appear in the issue.
+Instead of cherry blossoms, you can use any decorative paper you like, and just match the cookies to the paper.
 Or, instead of cookies, save some hours and use any small candies or treats.
+Use these paper cone favors for weddings, showers, or any party.

-*The frosting is used only to adhere the fondant to the cookie.
+*The frosting is used to adhere the fondant to the cookie.
 You may use anything you like, even store-bought, or just brush the cookie with light corn syrup instead of using frosting.
-Find pre-made fondant in the craft store or online or make your own.
-Also find the cookie or fondant cutter at the craft store, probably as part of a set of circles.
-Paint brushes will be in the Fine Arts section of the craft store.
-Use a plastic egg carton, plastic plate or sheet of wax paper for the palette.
+Find fondant in the craft store, or make your own.
+Find the circle cutter and paint brushes in the craft store.
 For food coloring, I suggest Americolor Soft Gel Pastes (Sky Blue, Electric Pink, Red Red, Bright White and Chocolate Brown used here).
-For more tips on finding supplies, click HERE.
+Find cookie decorating supplies HERE.

 step one: Prepare your cookie dough, chill, roll out, cut out circles and bake according to the recipe.
 Let cool completely.